-STANDI
+STAND TUMAR

-Considering standing as an elected member in the local elections 2022
+Considering standing as an elected member in the 2025 local elections?

 Take a moment to read this booklet...

+Contents

+- Overview of NPDC 3

+- NPDC elections at a glance 4

+- What's new 5

+- Being an elected member 6

+- What I can expect as an elected member 7

+- The Mayor and Councillors 8

+- Community Boards 9

+- Boundary maps 10

+- Salaries 12

-Community Boards This document is intended as an introductory document only.
-More detailed information on and on Council's website npdc.govt.nz/elections/ the legislative requirements for elections is available in the Candidate Information Booklet Boundary maps 12 Salaries Overview of NPDC NPDC elections will be held in October this year.
-If you want to help make New Plymouth District a great place to live, consider standing as a candidate and make your ideas count.
-Quick facts at a glance The Mayor and 14 Councillors make up the NPDC.
-We have a new structure for the 2022 elections: - All electors vote for the Mayor and five Councillors. - The electors of the Kōhanga Moa, North and Te Purutanga Mauri Pūmanawa Wards vote for one Councillor each. - The electors of the Kaitake-Ngāmotu Ward vote for six Councillors.
-Councillors\ (14 in total) Kaitake-Ngāmotu Ward (6 Councillors) Elected by those on the General electoral roll in that ward.
+This document is intended as an introductory document only.
+More detailed information on the legislative requirements for elections is available in the Candidate Information Handbook and on Council's website npdc.govt.nz/vote2025

+Overview of NPDC

+as a candidate and make your ideas count.

+Quick facts at a glance The Mayor and 14 Councillors make up the NPDC. - All electors vote for the Mayor and five Councillors. - Wards vote for one Councillor each.

+Councillors (14 in total) Kaitake-Ngāmotu Ward (6 Councillors) Elected by those on the General electoral roll in that ward.
 Kōhanga Moa Ward (1 Councillor) Elected by those on the General electoral roll in that ward.
 North Ward (1 Councillor) Elected by those on the General electoral roll in that ward.
-Te Purutanga Mauri Pūmanawa Ward (1 Councillor) Elected by those on the Maori electoral roll.
-At large (5 Councillors) Elected by those on the Māori and General electoral rolls. \ All elected councillors take a statutory oath to act on behalf of everyone in the district.
+Elected by those on the Māori electoral roll.
+At large (5 Councillors) Elected by those on the Māori and General electoral rolls.
+All elected councillors take a statutory oath to act on behalf of everyone in the district.
 What does NPDC do?

 The Council focuses on the district as a whole.
-The Council's decisions are guided by its strategic vision to be the Sustainable Lifestyle Capital.
+The Council's decisions are guided by its strategic vision of building a Sustainable Lifestyle Capital where people want to live, learn, work, play and invest.
 The Council is responsible for a wide range of local services including roads, water, sewerage, rubbish collection, libraries, museum, galleries, parks, events, economic development and planning.
 What do Community Boards do?

 Community Boards represent and advocate for the interests of smaller communities within the district.
 The Boards liaise with community and public organisations and maintain an overview of the services the Council provides in the area.
 New Plymouth District's Community Boards work with their communities to prepare a three year Community Board Plan setting out the visions and aspirations of the Board, providing Council with an insight into matters that are important to each community and where investment and action is needed.

-NPDC elections at a glance
+Each Community Board is allocated an annual discretionary fund of \$150,000 to support its role in delivering projects that benefit its local community.
+NPDC elections will be held in October this year.
+If you want to help make New Plymouth District a great place to live, consider standing The electors of the Kōhanga Moa, North and Te Purutanga Mauri Pūmanawa The electors of the Kaitake-Ngāmotu Ward vote for six Councillors.
+Te Purutanga Mauri Pūmanawa Ward (1 Councillor) NPDC elections at a glance